tarantool/doc/doc/1.10/book/connectors/__python.rst

 For an example of using Python API with
 `queue managers for Tarantool <https://github.com/tarantool/queue>`_, see `queue-python <https://github.com/tarantool/queue-python>`_ project at GitHub.

-Also there are several community driven Python connectors:
+Also there are several community-driven Python connectors:

   * `asynctnt <https://github.com/igorcoding/asynctnt>`_ with asyncio support
   * `aiotarantool <https://github.com/shveenkov/aiotarantool>`_ also with asyncio support
   * `gtarantool <https://github.com/shveenkov/gtarantool>`_ with gevent support **no active maintenance**